davidmoremad/python-package-template/README.md

-# Your new Python package
+# 🐍 Your Python package

-## Edit before to use
+## ✋ Edit before to use

 Before to publish your new python package, edit these lines:
- - **Copyrights**: You should edit and add copyrights on every file with your name
+ - `Copyrights`: You should edit and add copyrights on every file with your name
- - **./setup.py**: Ensure all data is correct.
+ - `./setup.py`: Ensure all data is correct.
 You should edit the global variables and check the setup method
- - **./package/__init__.py**: Fill with your information
+ - `./package/__init__.py`: Fill with your information
- - **./.github/workflows/**: There are 2 github workflows to automate Pypi publishing and Release creation
+ - `./.github/workflows/`: There are 2 github workflows to automate Pypi publishing and Release creation

-## Files explanation
+## 📚 Files explanation

 * **setup.py**: Installer of your package
 * **VERSION**: Version of your package.
 It will be published to pypi and can't be overwritten